The Best Homemade Healthy BBQ Sauce

 Almost 10 years ago, I discovered the world’s best BBQ sauce recipe.
-It was so good that literally everytime I made it, people asked me for the recipe.
+It was so good that literally every time I made it, people asked me for the recipe.
 I even started printing out copies of the recipe beforehand because I knew people would ask for it.
 And they did.

 But a few years later, I researched the very dangerous effects of sugar and I grudgingly gave up my all time favorite BBQ sauce recipe.
 You see, that BBQ sauce was loaded with an insanely ridiculous amount of white and brown sugar.